What is A septoplasty?

 causes of a deviated septum

 Typically the septum is deviated because of some form of trauma.
-This trauma may occur when the patient was very young and frequently they may have no recollection of this original trauma.
+This trauma may occur when the patient is very young and frequently the patient may have no recollection of this original trauma.

 What are the symptoms of a deviated septum?

 Patients with a deviated septum typically complain of chronic congestion, nasal obstruction, mouth breathing, and snoring.
 They may also have more frequent sinus infections.

 Who is the ideal candidate for septum surgery?

 Anyone who is significantly symptomatic from there deviated septum is an excellent candidate.
 The procedure is simple and safe and can be performed at all ages but typically the procedure is avoided in the very young population until they reach puberty.

 Fortunately, there is very little risk associated with having a septoplasty.
 Patient may have some nasal bleeding but this is typically quite mild and self-limited.
 There is a very small chance that further surgery will be necessary.
 There is a very small chance of a perforation or a hole in the septum which would cause crusting.

 Can other procedures be performed at the same time as a Septoplasty?

 Will I have any visible scarring after treatment?